Foundation Crack Repair: Which Cracks Need Waterproofing vs Structural Repair?

 A French drain is a simple way to move water away from your home.
 It’s a gravel-filled trench with a pipe at the bottom that collects and drains water safely.
 This helps stop water from pooling in your yard or leaking into your basement.
 In the Niagara Region, where we get a lot of rain and heavy soil, French drain installation is a smart way to keep your property dry and protect your foundation.
+Pair this with our weeping tile installation or leaky basement repair services for complete protection.

-Basement flooding is a growing concern, especially in Urban areas like the Niagara Region.
+Basement flooding is a growing concern, especially in urban areas like the Niagara Region.
 Poor drainage is one of the main causes.
 Installing a proper French drain system can reduce the risk of water damage and costly repairs.

 At McDowell Drain & Waterproofing, we install French drains for both homes and commercial properties across the Niagara Region.
 Our service includes:

-Each system we install with one clear goal to keep water away from your basement and keep it dry and safe.
+Each system we install with one clear goal: to keep water away from your basement and keep it dry and safe.
 It helps prevent leaks, damp walls, and costly foundation damage.
 You get a dry, healthy space that lasts.

 All work is done by licensed professionals.
 Niagara Region follows the Ontario Building Code.
 We also handle permits and inspections.
 This keeps your project safe, legal, and ready for any rebates you may qualify for.
+For additional protection, explore our backwater valve installation services.

 Common signs you may need a French drain include water pooling around your foundation, a damp or musty basement, mold or mildew growth, soil erosion near your home, and water stains on basement walls or floors.
 These issues often mean water is not draining properly and can lead to serious damage if ignored.
 A French drain helps move water away from your home, keeping your basement dry, protecting your foundation, and preventing long-term moisture problems that can harm both your property and your health.